ahookerbrown/CNE370-Final/README.md

 The script will perform the following queries and print the output to the console:

--The largest zipcode in zipcodes_one
+1. The largest zipcode in zipcodes_one

--All zipcodes where state=KY (Kentucky).
+2. All zipcodes where state=KY (Kentucky).
 You may return just the zipcode column, or all columns.

--All zipcodes between 40000 and 41000
+3. All zipcodes between 40000 and 41000

--The TotalWages column where state=PA (Pennsylvania)
+4. The TotalWages column where state=PA (Pennsylvania)

 ## Thanks! :)